-Broader aspects of study are an essential feature of Mathematics at Aston and students are encouraged to participate in a range of activities such as involvement in UKMT Challenges and other competitions, Mathematical Activity Days in School and visits to "Popular" Mathematics lectures at universities and elsewhere.
-Participate in the Senior Maths Individual and Team Challenges in the Autumn term.
-Tackle problems on the NRICH website.
-Study for additional qualifications in maths such as STEP, TMUA or the MAT, which are required for entrance to some leading universities to study maths.
+Broader aspects of study are an essential feature of Mathematics at Aston and students are encouraged to participate in a range of activities such as involvement in UKMT Challenges and other competitions, Mathematical Activity Days in school and visits to 'Popular' Mathematics lectures at universities and elsewhere.
+Students take part in the Senior Maths Individual and Team Challenges in the Autumn term, tackle in depth problem solving questions on the NRICH website and study for additional qualifications in the subject including STEP, TMUA or the MAT, which are required for entry to some of the leading universities to study Maths.